grafana/k6-docs/src/data/markdown/docs/02 javascript api/11 jslib/functional/34 toBeLessThanOrEqual.md

 ---
 title: 'toBeLessThanOrEqual( expectedValue )'
-description: 'Use toBeLessThanOrEqual to compare values.'
+description: 'Use to verify that received <= expected'
 ---

 `toBeLessThanOrEqual(expectedValue)` should be called in the chain after the `t.expect()`